someengineering/fixinventory/ckmetrics/README.md

   --logfile LOGFILE     Logfile to log into
 ```

-Once started `ckmetrics` will register for `generate_metrics` events.
+Once started `ckmetrics` will register for `generate_metrics` core events.
 When such an event is received it will
 generate Cloudkeeper metrics and provide them at the `/metrics` endpoint.

 A prometheus config could look like this: